 Designed with working students in mind, the MSW program offers flexible part-time and full-time curriculum schedules for on-campus and online students.

 Prospective students can explore sample curriculum schedules here.

 Every MSW student is also required to complete 948 hours of field-based education.
 This integral part of the degree program pairs each student with an organizational partner in the individual’s city or town to start getting on-the-ground experience working within the student’s own community.
 The fieldwork experience and the rest of the curriculum are mutually supportive so that students can get the most out of every minute of their time with Tulane.

 Explore Our Programs

-An online MSW program designed for those without a BSW.
+An online or on-campus MSW program designed for those without a BSW.